Home

 The Italian Spinone is generally speaking a very healthy dog breed.
 The only excepton to this is a condition called cerebellar ataxia, or cerebellar degeneration, which can affect a very small number of Spinone puppies.

 Bloat is a potentially life-threatening condition which can effect any dog breed.
-Large, deep-chested dog breeds - such as the Italian Spinone - are particularly susceptible.
-Some people think that only older male dogs get dog bloat but in fact any age of dog and either gender can suffer.
+Large, deep-chested dog breeds - such as the Italian Spinone - are particularly susceptible. ome people think that only older male dogs get dog bloat but in fact any age of dog and either gender can suffer.

 It happens when a dog’s stomach suddenly fills with gas.
 The stomach twists, its entry and exit is cut off and blood flow becomes restricted.